Trafalgar Group: 2020 US presidential election

 Before the 2020 United States presidential election, Trafalgar Group said that Trump would win the election, estimating that he would win Arizona, Florida, Georgia, Michigan, Nevada, North Carolina, and Pennsylvania.
-Joe Biden won the election with 306 electoral votes and succeeded in winning Arizona, Georgia, Michigan, Nevada, and Pennsylvania.
-As to a number of swing states, Trafalgar's latest 2020 general election polls showed Trump winning Arizona by 3 points, Georgia by 4 points, Michigan by 3 points, Nevada by 1 point, and Pennsylvania by 2 points.
-However, Biden won Arizona by less than 1 point, Georgia by less than 1 point, Michigan by nearly 3 points, Nevada by approximately 2.5 points, and Pennsylvania by approximately 2 points.
+FiveThirtyEight ranked Trafalgar as the second-most accurate pollster of the 2020 election in terms of lowest error, with a statistical error of 2.6 points, in an election where pollsters generally had an average error of 6.3 points.
+It also noted that Trafalgar received less credit for its accurate polling due to missed "calls" of electoral winners in several close swing states.

 2021 Georgia Senate runoff elections

 Leading up to the 2021 runoff elections Trafalgar Group showed both incumbents Kelly Loeffler and David Perdue initially ahead of Raphael Warnock and Jon Ossoff yet by December they were both trailing a few points behind.
 On January 5, 2021, the day before the 2 Georgia Senate runoff elections, Trafalgar predicted that Ossoff was leading by 0.9 points over Perdue and that incumbent Loeffler was leading 1.3 points over Raphael Warnock.
 Ossoff won by a margin of 1.2 and Loeffler lost by a margin of 2.1 percent.